 A PDTCH/F corresponds to the resource assigned to a single MS or, in the case of point-to-multipoint transmission, to multiple MSs for user data transmission.
+An EC-PDTCH/F always corresponds to the resource assigned to a single MS.

-In BTTI configuration, a PDTCH/F is mapped onto one physical channel (see subclause 6.3.2.1).
-Due to the dynamic multiplexing onto the same physical channel of different logical channels (see subclause 6.3.2), a PDTCH/F in BTTI configuration carries information at an instantaneous bit rate ranging from 0 to a maximum value dependent on the modulation and on the symbol rate, as given in the following table.
+In BTTI configuration, a (EC-)PDTCH/F is mapped onto one physical channel (see subclause 6.3.2.1).
+Due to the dynamic multiplexing onto the same physical channel of different logical channels (see subclause 6.3.2), a (EC-)PDTCH/F in BTTI configuration carries information at an instantaneous bit rate ranging from 0 to a maximum value dependent on the modulation and on the symbol rate, as given in the following table.